shubhambhardwaj007/Ansible-Hadoop-TaskTracker-Role/README.md

 <a href="https://hadoop.apache.org/"><img src="images/Hadoop_logo.svg" width="100%" height="100%"></a>

-# Ansible-Hadoop-JobTrackerNode-Role
+# Ansible-Hadoop-TaskTrackerNode-Role

-An Ansible Role to Configure and setup [Hadoop](https://hadoop.apache.org/) Job Tracker Node.
+An Ansible Role to Configure and setup [Hadoop](https://hadoop.apache.org/) Task Tracker Node.

 Requirements
 ------------
-This role is dependent upon `shubhambhardwaj007.hadoop_software_installation` and `shubhambhardwaj007.hadoop_namenode`.
+This role is dependent upon `shubhambhardwaj007.hadoop_software_installation`.
-For a full usage example with the `shubhambhardwaj007.hadoop_software_installation` role and `shubhambhardwaj007.hadoop_namenode` role, see the Example Playbook later in this README.
+For a full usage example with the `shubhambhardwaj007.hadoop_software_installation` role, see the Example Playbook later in this README.

 Role Variables
 --------------